JonathanWThom/Shoe-Distribution/README.md

   * Input example: Check("Costco"); Click("Add Brand")
   * Output: "Can be found at these stores: Costco"

+7. User can add a link to an image for a brand
+  * Input example: "test-image.com/images/image.jpg"
+  * Output: (Image shown on page)

-7. User can delete a store
+8. User can delete a store
   * Input example: "Costco"; Click("Delete Store")
   * Output: (Return to Homepage, Costco not listed)

-8. User can delete a brand
+9. User can delete a brand
   * Input example: "Nike"; Click("Delete Brand")
   * Output: (Return to Homepage, Nike not listed)

-9. Each brand can be featured in multiple stores, each store can carry multiple brands.
+10. Each brand can be featured in multiple stores, each store can carry multiple brands.

 ## Support and contact details